 He played Rugby League for the Gold Coast Titans U20s after school, before returning to Rugby Union at the end of 2013, when he joined the Queensland Reds wider training squad and returned to his former club GPS.

-To date he has made two Super Rugby appearances for the Reds and has been named on the bench a further three times.
+Johnson made two Super Rugby appearances for the Reds and was named on the bench a further three times, before joining Glasgow Warriors.